 The waterfall cascades approximately 75 feet off the side of a cliff for an impressive view.
 The trail is approximately 12 miles to the foot of the falls, or about 11 miles to an overlook where you can see them from a distance.
 It’s moderate to difficult and gains about 1500 feet of elevation.
 However, with a bit of time and planning you are sure to have a memorable day on the trails.

 How to get to Elk Falls:

-The trail to Elk Falls begins from Elk Falls Pond.
+The trail to Elk Falls begins from Elk Falls Pond, roughly 50 minutes from Denver.
 You can reach the pond by several different routes which vary in difficulty and length.
 Park rangers and volunteers can help advise you in the best route for your ability level and experience.

 Once you are at the pond, follow signs to Lion’s Back Trail.
 When you reach the split, take Chimney Rock Trail which descends down to the falls via a series of switchbacks.
 On the way back you can travel the way you came or return via Lion’s Back Trail past the Elk Falls Overlook.

 4. Castlewood Canyon Waterfall – Franktown